 Domain buying and selling require active attention and monitoring.
 You can’t just buy a domain name, list it and forget about it.
 It requires strategizing, marketing, research, and negotiation skills.

-6. Use an Escrow Service
+6. Use an Escrow Service for Flipping Domain Names

 Use an escrow service when the time comes to sell your domain name.
 An escrow service monitors the process and ensures that nobody is scammed.